Originally Published: 04 March 2020

 If members of your household have symptoms, you must self-isolate for a full 10-days (from when the first person’s symptoms started), even if you do not have symptoms.

 If they then have a negative PCR test, and you do not have symptoms, you can stop self-isolating.

 You do not need to order a PCR test yourself unless you develop symptoms.
 If your test is negative, you should continue to self-isolate for the full 10-days.
 If your test is positive, you will need to start a further full 10-day isolation period, beginning when your symptoms started, meaning your total isolation period will be longer than 10 days.

 If you are contacted by NHS Test and Trace

-If you have been contacted by the NHS Test and Trace service and alerted that you have been in close contact with someone who tests positive for the virus, you will need to isolate for 14 days, even if you have no symptoms.
+If you have been contacted by the NHS Test and Trace service and alerted that you have been in close contact with someone who tests positive for the virus, you will need to isolate for 10 days, even if you do not have symptoms.

 Full details about the NHS Test and Trace service can be found here.

-You need to inform NewOrbit if you need to self-isolate.
+You need to inform NewOrbit if you need to self-isolate for any reason.
 This may be because you: